KolyaStelmax/CheCleanBackend/README.md

 > npm run docker
 ```

-To insert data into the base you need to run
+To insert mock data into the base you need to run
 ``` shell
 > npm run docker:seed
 ```

-## FAQ/Help
+## FAQ and help
 If you got stuck or need some help, contact me
 * Telegram: `@lexander_b1108`
 * Gmail: `alexander.kretov99@gmail.com`